FSA Administration For Employers: Compliance & Guidelines

 A healthcare FSA (other than a self-administered plan with fewer than 50 participants) is considered a group health plan and is subject to HIPAA privacy standards around protected health information (PHI).

-If you’re administering your plan yourself, you’ll need to distribute a Notice of Privacy Practices, limit access to PHI, and implement safeguards to protect it when reviewing claims or receipts for medical expenses.
+If you’re handling your own administration instead of using an FSA administrator, you’ll need to distribute a Notice of Privacy Practices, limit access to PHI, and implement safeguards to protect it when reviewing claims or receipts for medical expenses.

 What are possible penalties for non-compliance?